 We recently started to describe the growth and dynamics of microvilli during C. elegans development (Bidaud-Meynard et al, PMID: 34704594).
 We will next characterize how major microvilli components contribute to microvilli growth and maintenance and how their dynamic localization and behaviour are regulated during microvilli formation.
 To this end, we will use loss of function approaches and analyse the role of microvilli factors using a combination of super-resolution imaging, FRAP measurements and food absorption experiments.
 We will investigate the role of microvilli factors that we and others have already identified, as well as new microvilli components identified by our collaborator Mike Boxem (Utrecht University, Utrecht, Netherlands) using a proteomic approach.
 This project will lead to the first in-depth functional characterization of microvilli growth and maintenance in a living organism during embryonic and post-embryonic development, paving the way to future studies as a model for human intestinal diseases.

-Context: two fully funded PhD positions of the Horizon 2020 SurfEx Doctoral Network coordinated by Mike Boxem.
+Context: one fully funded PhD position of the Horizon 2020 SurfEx Doctoral Network coordinated by Mike Boxem.